 A staged migration is similar to a Cutover, except that rather than migrating all mailboxes at a single time – you can do batches over a large period of time.
 This gives much more flexibility in when and how things will get pushed up to the cloud.

 An IMAP migration is probably the least used migration option – however in some instances may be the only one available if you use a hosted e-mail system for instance, through 123 Reg/1&1 etc – as they will only allow the IMAP protocol in.
 This causes some issues with clients who have been using this, albeit old, system perfectly fine for years.
 IMAP is not a viable option for businesses these days, especially with Office 365 offering a single mailbox for just £2.50 per month.

 Overall, there are several options you can go with for migrating to Office 365.
 There are of course tools here that haven’t been mentioned.
 However, why go off searching on your own when Vital have the experience, knowledge and tools to do the job for you?

-For a FREE evaluation of the options for your migration, make contact with one of our specialists.
+For a FREE evaluation of the options for your migration from your specialist IT support services company. click below.